mhweiner/autorel/README.md

 - Publishes the package to NPM
 - Runs any arbitrary command or bash script

+_Currently only comes with built-in support for `GitHub` and `NPM`, but you can write your own scripts to support other systems._

 **✅ Conventional Commit and SemVer Compliant**
 - 100% compliant with Conventional Commits and SemVer out of the box, including "!" for breaking changes

 **😃 Simple & Easy to Use**
 - No confusing configuration files or complex setup
 - Works with any CI/CD system, including GitHub Actions
+- Works with any language or platform
 - Built-in bash script support

 **🚀 Fast & Lightweight**